featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 * the `Event Timestamp` is a `Measurement Event Timestamp` or a `Business Event Timestamp`.
 * the other types are a `Start Date` or an `End Date`.

-For `Business Event Timestamp`, data scientists are likely to attempt to extract features measures:
+For `Business Event Timestamp`, data scientists are likely to attempt to extract features that measure:

 * the recency with time since last event
 * the clumpiness of events (entropy of inter event time)